saltysoup/oasis-temp/infra/README.md

 terraform apply
 ```

+We'll use the outputs in the deployment of the Ray cluster:

 ```sh
 terraform output >../ray/terraform.tfvars
 ```

-In the output you'll see an entry for `gke connection` - the value provides the
+Note: In the output you'll see an entry for `gke connection` - the value
-command for getting the authentication details for the cluster.
-Copy the command
+provides the command for getting the authentication details for the cluster.
-and run it.
+**Copy the command and run it before moving to the next step.**

 ### 2. Build a custom Ray image